Six Frequently Asked Questions about Bank On Yourself

 There is no cost for a Bank On Yourself Analysis that will show you all the bottom-line results you could get with Bank On Yourself.

-Should you then choose to start a Bank On Yourself policy, the Bank On Yourself Authorized Advisors do not charge fees to design and implement your plan.
+Should you then choose to start a Bank On Yourself policy, the Bank On Yourself Professionals do not charge fees to design and implement your plan.
 They receive a commission from the insurance company, which has already been taken into account in the bottom-line numbers you’ll see.

 Much like buying a TV or a couch, the costs of manufacturing and sales are already included in the price, or in the premium, in the case of a Bank On Yourself policy.

-These Advisors also take a 50-70% pay cut when they design your policy this way.
-You can learn more about the specialized training the Bank On Yourself Authorized Advisors receive, and why they take such a big pay cut.
+These Professionals also take a 50-70% pay cut when they design your policy this way.
+You can learn more about the specialized training the Bank On Yourself Professionals receive, and why they take such a big pay cut.

 However, Bank On Yourself is not a one-size-fits-all plan.
 There’s no pre-set amount a person would put into a plan, because the policy would be customized to YOUR unique situation, goals and dreams.